JoelAlftberg/JoelAlftberg/README.md

 - The UNIX philosophy
 - Well documented & clean code

-## About me
-- 👀 I’m interested in Data Engineering & Data Science
-- 🌱 I’m currently learning Python and SQL
-- 📫 You can reach me via email: joel.alftberg98@gmail.com

 <!---
 JoelAlftberg/JoelAlftberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.